Building Your Bedtime Routine

 Tucking yourself in:

 Step 1.
 Set a bedtime and stick with it.
-No matter how much your inner toddler whines to stay up late to see George Clooney on Jimmy Kimmel, you are going to stand strong.
-It's okay to give yourself a window: my bedtime is between ten and ten-thirty.
+No matter how much your inner toddler whines to stay up late to see how the story ends you are going to stand strong.
+It's okay to give yourself a window: my bedtime is usually between nine thirty and ten-thirty if I’m at home.
 Choose the right time for you.
 I'm a lark so my time is pretty early.
 If you are an owl just make sure to give yourself 8 hours before the alarm goes off the next morning.

 Step 3.
 Put on your favorite cozy pajamas.